FAQ's: Your Questions Answered

 Statistics show the vast majority of the deaths attributed to motor vehicle-pedestrian/bicycle accidents (73%) occur in urban areas with the 4 out of 5 of those fatalities happening outside of crosswalks and away from intersections.
 90% of those accidents occur in good weather, and 67% occurred during nighttime hours.
 Shockingly, alcohol was found in the bloodstream of the driver and/or the pedestrian of many of the accidents, with 49 percent of the fatal pedestrian traffic accidents involving at least one of the parties consuming alcohol.

-The classification of pedestrians includes far more people that those who simply choose to walk rather than drive a motor vehicle.
-Joggers, skateboarders, bicyclists and in-line skaters are also categorized as pedestrians, and face a high risk of injury when occupying the same roadways as motor vehicle.
+The classification of pedestrians includes far more people than those who simply choose to walk rather than drive a motor vehicle.
+Joggers, skateboarders, bicyclists, and in-line skaters are also categorized as pedestrians and face a high risk of injury when occupying the same roadways as a motor vehicle.
 And, the definition of what a motor vehicle is related to the instant statistics is much broader than simply automobiles.
-City buses, motorcycles, taxis, tractor-trailers and other commercial vehicles are responsible for many of the motor vehicle-pedestrian/bicycle accidents reported.
+City buses, motorcycles, taxis, tractor-trailers, and other commercial vehicles are responsible for many of the motor vehicle-pedestrian/bicycle accidents reported.

-When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorneys, always fighting for everything their clients are entitled to.
-Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability answer all of your questions in a timely and professional manner and to maximize the value of your case insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin & Partners at (407) 888-8000.
+When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and ensure you get all the benefits you may be entitled to.
+Dan Newlin Injury Attorneys are precisely those types of attorneys, always fighting for everything their clients are entitled to.
+Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability answer all of your questions in a timely and professional manner and to maximize the value of your case ensuring that you receive all the benefits that you are entitled to.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident or any other type of accident, please call Dan Newlin Injury Attorneys at 800-257-1822.